raineym5/SnC-FinalProject/README.md

 The LaTeX report is visible in /Writeup
 The thermistor charactersitics recorded by hand are visible in /therm.ods

-If there are any questions, please contact me at raineym5@students.rowan.edu
+If there are any questions, please contact me at my rowan email, I'm not going to post it here since this is public.
 Thank you and 73